 My research focus on groups and clusters of galaxies, the largest gravitationally bound structures in our Universe.
 I am interested in the study of the interaction of the powerful jets launch by supermassive black holes in central galaxies with the intracluster medium (ICM).
 This active galactic nuclei (AGN) feedback is believed to compensate the radiative loss of the ICM as this hot and diffuse plasma emits in the x-ray.
-In order to get a better understanding of this mechanism, I analysed radio (VLA), optical (SITELLE) and X-ray (Chandra) observations of nearby clusters and groups.
+In order to get a better understanding of this mechanism, I analyze radio (VLA), optical (SITELLE) and X-ray (Chandra) observations of nearby clusters and groups.

-Besides my research, I also have observatory duties for the Alma observatory: I serve as Astronomer on Duty at the ALMA Operation Support Facility, I perform data quality and calibration assessment as well as software testing and I am also part of the VLBI ALMA team, preparing and delivering these special observations.
+From 2018-2021, I have been an ESO fellow based in Santiago, Chile with duties at the ALMA observatory: I served as Astronomer on Duty at the ALMA Operation Support Facility, I performed data quality and calibration assessment as well as software testing and I was also part of the VLBI ALMA team, preparing and delivering these special observations.

 I did my Ph.
 D at Université de Montréal (September 2014 to September 2018), supervised by Julie Hlavacek-Larrondo in the X-TRA astrophysics research group.
 I have also been visiting the Havard-Smithsonian Center for Astrophysics for six months (2015-2016), supervised by Ralph Kraft.
 I did my undergrad studies in physics at Université Laval in Québec city (2009-2012, with an admission excellence scholarship) and a master in theoretical particle physics (supervised by Richard MacKenzie, 2012-2014, with the Hubert-Reeves Scholar) at Université de Montréal, working on the impact of topological defects in certain cosmological models.